Trombov/FutureNNAimbot/README.md

 Video demonstration of a "good" trained neural network: https://youtu.be/2DCMulOaMVg

+!!!!!!Take screenshots of objects that should not be recognized by pressing BACKSPACE button!!!!!!

 !!!!!!Then u finished training write in cfg file batch=1 and subdivision=1 for testing(recognizing)!!!!!!!

 !!!!!!New width and height must be divisible by 32!!!!!!